-Executive Coach and Author James Scouller on the Benefits of Executive Coaching
+Executive Coach and Author James Scouller on the Importance of Executive Coaching

 James Scouller spent nearly 30 years in the corporate world before becoming an executive coach.
 In that time he worked in engineering, fast-moving consumer goods, fashion retailing, packaging and wallpaper.
 In his last 11 years he held three international CEO roles.
 After the third, he left to set up The Scouller Partnership, an executive coaching firm, in 2004.